dulnan/nuxt-graphql-middleware/docs/composables/useAsyncGraphqlQuery.md

 # useAsyncGraphqlQuery

-This is a convenience wrapper for using `useGraphqlQuery` inside `useAsyncData`:
+This is a convenience wrapper for using `useGraphqlQuery` inside `useAsyncData`.
+In addition, it will automatically refetch the data during development when the underlying GraphQL document (or used fragments) change.

 ```typescript
 const { data } = await useAsyncGraphqlQuery('users')